 Book explores trends through fate of Ohio glass manufacturer

-A new book is the latest best-seller to explore economic and social trends affecting the country through the story of an Ohio city.
-"Glass House: The 1% Economy and the Shattering of the All-American Town" examines the history of Lancaster in central Ohio.
+COLUMBUS, Ohio - A book that examines the history of a longtime glass manufacturing company and the corresponding changes of an American city is the latest best-seller to explore economic and social trends in the country through the lens of Ohio communities."

 Comments